-When traveling in Thailand I fell in love with their curries.
+When travelling in Thailand, I fell in love with their curries.
 Sweet, spicy, rich; so, so satisfying.
-By the time I got back to Canada I was fully addicted to Thai curries and felt the ones I was getting back home just weren’t cutting it for me.
+By the time I got back to Canada, I was fully addicted to Thai curries and felt the ones I was getting back home just weren’t cutting it for me.
 So in an effort to cure my withdrawals, I set out on a quest to learn to make my own.
 After lots of practice, and much feedback, I feel like I am at a place where I am ready to share my current version!

 With this recipe, be sure to adjust to your taste.
-If you want it more spicy, amp up the Thai chilli.
+If you want it spicier, amp up the Thai chilli.